 However, if you can no longer afford the monthly payment, you face the danger of a forced sale.
 In this case, the lender forces the borrower to sell the property to repay the mortgage.
 The borrower is left with a residual debt if the house value is low and insufficient to pay off the mortgage.

-You have no changes to get your mortgage approved if you are unemployed.
-Banks prioritize ensuring that you can meet your monthly financial obligations with high certainty.
+You have no chance to get your mortgage approved if you are unemployed.
+Banks prioritize ensuring you can meet your monthly financial obligations with high certainty.